viral-tiktok-hooks

 - (Optional) Angle or format preference

 If key context is missing, ask up to 3 short questions.
-If the user does not respond, proceed with clear assumptions and state them in one line before output.
+If the user does not respond or provides minimal context, proceed immediately — state your assumptions in one clear line before the script begins, like:

 Anti-Repetition Rule (Critical)